HHS Adopts ACIP Recommendation to Eliminate Thimerosal From Flu Shots

 Vaccine manufacturers have confirmed that they have the capacity to replace the multidose vials, which will ensure that the Vaccines for Children (VFC) program and adult vaccine supplies will not be interrupted.1

-However, the report did add that there were non-CDC studies that indicated there was an association between the preservative and neurodevelopmental disorder, although those studies did lack methodological limitations.
-One concern was the criteria to diagnose autism changes and another included reliance on aggregated data for the analysis.3
+However, the report did add that there were findings from non-CDC studies that indicated an association between the preservative and neurodevelopmental disorder, although those studies lacked methodological limitations.
+One concern was the criteria to diagnose autism changes, and another included reliance on aggregated data for the analysis.3

-ACIP recommendations are often looked at as guidelines by providers and insurance to determine the vaccine schedule and what is covered under insurance and the VFC program.
+ACIP recommendations are often considered guidelines by providers and insurance companies to determine the vaccine schedule and what is covered under insurance and the VFC program.

-“As a provider, we utilize the ACIP guidelines as what we recommend for patients for preventive care to prevent diseases and things like that, [and] what's the best thing,” Kevin Cleveland, PharmD, professor at Idaho State University, said.4 “We refer to those as kind of the standard of care, and going and applying those, and so we're not the only ones, but also insurance companies use that as a guidance for whether a vaccine is going to be covered by insurance.”
+“As a provider, we utilize the ACIP guidelines [regarding] what we recommend for patients for preventive care to prevent diseases and things like that, [and] what's the best thing,” Kevin Cleveland, PharmD, professor at Idaho State University L.S.
+Skaggs College of Pharmacy,

 Pharmacy practice is always changing.
 Stay ahead of the curve with the Drug Topics newsletter and get the latest drug information, industry trends, and patient care tips.